Steps to TCC

 Notify our office when you receive your F-1 student visa.
 When you enter the U.S., you will need to show the immigration officer:

 - Your original Form I-20

 - Your valid passport with a valid student visa

-To contact the International Services Office, call (850) 201-8258, email firstname.lastname@example.org, or visit us in the Student Union, second floor.
+Questions?
+Contact the Office of International Services Office by calling (850) 201-8258, emailing us at firstname.lastname@example.org, or visiting us in the Student Union, room 242.